Why Making Friends At Work Matters

 Why It’s Difficult to Make Friends At Work

-Despite spending a significant portion of our lives at work, forming friendships in a professional setting can be challenging.
+Despite spending a significant portion of our lives at work, forming friendships in a professional setting can be a challenging endeavour.
 A study for the book You, Me, We revealed that 20% of leaders reported having no friends at work.
 Whether due to the nature of remote work, busy schedules, or cultural norms, many employees struggle to build meaningful connections.

 The Different Types of Workplace Friendships